czarpino/amp-docker/README.md

 # AMP Docker

 Dockerized version of the good old AMP stack to get you up and running in no time.
+There are two PHP containers to choose from: PHP5.6 and PHP7.1.
+Both use the same database to make testing easy for applications currently on PHP5.6 planning a migration to PHP7.1.

 ## What's in the box

 - PHP5.6
+- PHP7.1
 - Apache Httpd v2.2 (with mod_php)
 - MySQL 5.7